minio/minio/docs/kms/README.md

 **2.1.1 Start Vault server**

 Vault requires access to `mlock` syscall by default.
-Use `setcap` Vault executable the ability to use the `mlock` syscall without running the process as root, run:
+Use `setcap` to give the Vault executable the ability to use the `mlock` syscall without running the process as root.
+To do so run:
 ```
 sudo setcap cap_ipc_lock=+ep $(readlink -f $(which vault))
 ```